- 155 BioTech companies that utilize AI in radiology and nuclear medicine

 Nuclear Medicine is a field of medicine that uses radioactive substances which are either injected into or ingested by humans to diagnose or treat a disease.

 For diagnostics, the patient consumes the radioactive substance, which is then distributed through the human body and concentrated in the disease area.
 The lesion takes it up, and any residue is naturally eliminated.
 Then the patient is transferred into the scanner, and radioactivity creates an image.
-An X-ray picture usually gives the first pass, and the second pass gives the PET or SPECT image.
-The fusion of these images is PET/CT or SPECT/CT images that create a detailed nonmoving image of organs, bones, and tissues in high resolution.
-Such embodiments allow to clearly see the lesion location and make an accurate diagnosis.
+An X-ray picture is given in the first pass, and the second pass gives the PET or SPECT image.
+The fusion of these images is PET/CT or SPECT/CT images that create a detailed static image of organs, bones, and tissues in high resolution.
+Such embodiments allow clear identification of the lesion location and make an accurate diagnosis.

 There is a common misconception that nuclear medicine and radiology are the same.
 However, despite these fields being close, and in many cases, radiology complements the nuclear medicine approach, there is a crucial difference between the two.
 Radiology refers to generating energy that interacts with the body and produces an image using radiology equipment.
 Radiology professionals then interpret the image to identify abnormalities and diagnose disease.
 Nuclear medicine refers to the usage of nuclear compounds and radioactive materials and then tracking radiation sources in the body to develop a detailed image or video.